-Undergraduate Language Proficiency Process
+Undergraduate Language Proficiency Requirement

 Most Elliott School students complete their third year language proficiency requirement by taking course work.
-Students either continue a language they have previously studied by taking a placement exam, and then register for the course they placed into, or they start a new language of study and take that language through the end of the third year.
+Students either continue a language they have previously studied by taking a placement exam, and then register for the course they are placed into, or they start a new language of study and take that language through the end of the third year.
 If students place beyond the third year, some students choose to register for a language course more advanced than the third year, and then upon successful completion of that course their language requirement is satisfied (if the course has the second semester of the third year as a prerequisite and if they receive a C- or better.)

-International students who were required to take a TOEFL (or IELTS) exam as part of their admissions application to GW will automatically have their language requirement satisfied for the B.A. and B.S. in International Affairs majors.
-Our regional majors require the language be associated with the region of study, therefore the TOEFL will not automatically satisfy the language requirement - instead, the Elliott School will need to confirm the language is associated with the region of study.
-If you are an F-1 student from a country where English is not predominantly spoken but you were not required to submit an English language exam as part of your application to GW, you can submit a request to have your language requirement satisfied without taking coursework or language exam.
-Please see additional details in the Language Proficiency Request section of this website.
-For more information about this process, contact your Elliott School Academic Advisor
+International students who were required to take a TOEFL (or other English language) exam as part of their admissions application to GW will automatically have their language requirement satisfied for the B.A. and B.S. in International Affairs majors.
+Our regional majors require the language be associated with the region of study, therefore the English language exam submission will not automatically satisfy the language requirement - instead, the Elliott School will need to confirm the language is associated with the region of study.

 Another option is documenting proficiency through taking an Elliott School coordinated language proficiency exam.
 If you are a current undergraduate Elliott School student interested in taking an Elliott School coordinated language proficiency exam, please read the information below carefully in regards to eligibility and the steps you must take in order to request approval to take the exam.
 These exams are only offered once per fall and spring semester, and your request to take an exam must be submitted within the first two weeks of the semester in which you wish to take the exam.